River Market, Kansas City: 1970s River Quay revitalization and mob violence

+Since 2000s

 The large riverfront warehouses have become increasingly developed into residential lofts, restaurants, bars, shops, cafes, and ethnic markets.
 Since its inception in 1857, the City Market has been one of the largest and most enduring public farmers' markets in the Midwest, linking growers and small businesses to the Kansas City community.
-There are more than 40 full-time tenants that are open year-round with an eclectic mix of independently owned shops and dining.
-There is a Farmers Market that features local vendors every weekend of the year.
-The Arabia Steamboat Museum at 400 Grand Blvd. is a popular tourist attraction displaying thousands of artifacts from a steamboat and its cargo that had sunk nearby in 1856 and was recovered in 1987–88.
+More than 40 full-time independently owned shops and restaurants are open year-round.
+The farmers' market features local vendors every weekend.
+The Arabia Steamboat Museum at 400 Grand Blvd. is a tourist attraction displaying thousands of artifacts from a steamboat and its cargo that had sunk nearby in 1856 and was recovered in 1987–88.

-The manager of the market on behalf of the City of Kansas City is KC Commercial Realty Group.
+KC Commercial Realty Group manages the market on behalf of the City of Kansas City.
 The official neighborhood association for the River Market neighborhood is the River Market Community Association.